bagder/http3-explained/en/proc-status.md

 The QUIC working group has worked fiercely since late 2016 on specifying the protocols and the plan is now to have it done by July 2019.

-As of November 2018, there still hasn't been any larger interop tests with HTTP/3 - only with the existing two implementations and none of them are done by a browser or a popular open server software.
+As of November 2018, there still has not been any larger interop tests with HTTP/3 - only with the existing two implementations and none of them are done by a browser or a popular open server software.